What if COVID-19 stimulated our communities to be even stronger and more thriving?

-With our partners we are developing the What Next Action Plan to guide our recovery from the pandemic and help the area be home to thriving people, where nature flourishes, and where we live, work and play in ways that respect the wellbeing of all people and the whole planet.
+With our partners we have developed Sustaining Place, Sustaining People, the What Next Action Plan, to guide our recovery from the pandemic and help the area be home to thriving people, where nature flourishes, and where we live, work and play in ways that respect the wellbeing of all people and the whole planet.

-We’re drawing together existing knowledge, activities and plans, and continuing to organise workshops, surveys etc to identify gaps, develop new ideas, agree priorities and decide how we can best work together to support existing good work and make what’s needed happen.
+We’ve drawn together existing knowledge, activities and plans, and organised workshops, surveys etc to identify gaps, develop new ideas, agree priorities and decide how we can best work together to support existing good work and make what’s needed happen.

 From plastic in the oceans to climate change, from fuel poverty to job insecurity, and everything else it’s all connected.

 That’s why it’s so important to look at the big picture, so that by fixing one thing, we don’t cause problems elsewhere – for example, plastic is extremely useful in many ways, but until recently we gave little thought to its impact on wildlife or the conditions endured by workers recycling it in the global south.

 To help us focus on different aspects of the big picture, we look at every issue through four different ‘lenses’.
 The first two focus on our local area:

 The local-social lens:

 What does it mean for the people of Dunbar and district to thrive?

 The local-ecological lens:

 What does it mean for nature and wildlife to flourish in Dunbar and district?